Caregiver Perspective: Understanding Immunosuppression

 The impact of being immunocompromised

-Okay, so what exactly does that big word “immunocompromised” mean in everyday English?
-What's the real impact?
-It's pretty significant and rather frustrating because it's not something currently associated as a risk factor for persons who have MS. Most healthcare providers know MS patients have an autoimmune component to their condition.
-However, if you mention to them that you are immunocompromised, they are going to think that you are getting autoimmune mixed up with immunocompromise.
+Most doctors know people with MS have an autoimmune component to their condition.
+However, if you mention to them that you are immunocompromised, they may think that you are getting autoimmune mixed up with immunocompromised.
 They may ignore you unless you take information to show them what you mean.
-My husband was a patient this past week, and almost no precautions, except a private room which I had to request, were taken based on his being immunocompromised.
+My husband was a patient this past week, and almost no precautions, except a private room that I had to request, were taken based on his being immunocompromised.

 Reducing risks if you're immunocompromised